somallg/mongodb-with-elasticsearch/README.md

-# Use Elasticsearch with MongoDB to create an instant search webbapp
+# Use ElasticSearch with MongoDB to create an instant search webbapp

 ## 1. Install NodeJS
 ```